 Different types of bed and breakfasts in New Orleans

-Whether you're searching for one of New Orleans's famous ghost hotels or want to settle in the sprawling grounds of a historic plantation, the pointers below can help.
+Whether you're searching for one of New Orleans's famous ghost hotels or want to settle in the sprawling grounds of a historic farm, the pointers below can help.
 They reveal just a few of the enrapturing types of bed and breakfasts that are on the menu down by the bends of the Mississippi River.

-Plantation B&Bs filled with Louisiana charm
+B&Bs filled with Louisiana charm

-You might need to venture away from the honky-tonks and swinging saloons of the French Quarter to unearth classic Southern plantation estates, but that all adds to the charm.
+You might need to venture away from the honky-tonks and swinging saloons of the French Quarter to unearth classic Southern farm estates, but that all adds to the charm.
 These grand B&Bs are relics of the Antebellum age, boasting Neo-Classical exteriors and magnolia-filled grounds that'll have you sighing from the get-go.

 Haunted stays to get the spine tingling